-When sculptor Alex Hoda inherited his grandmother’s beautiful medieval home, he wanted to do the house justice.
-Today, it is the perfect blend of heritage and style, says Jessica Jonzen
+When sculptor Alex Hoda inherited his grandmother’s beautiful medieval home in Herefordhsire, he wanted to do the house justice.
+Today, it is the perfect blend of heritage and style for the perfect UK holiday, says Jessica Jonzen

 THE KITCHEN IN THE GREAT HALL FEATURES THE PARQUET FLOOR INSTALLED BY THE TWININGS FAMILY IN THE 1920.
 ALEX MADE THE CENTRAL ISLAND AND SCREEN HIMSELF.
 IMAGE: MARK WATTS PHOTOGRAPHY, UNIQUE HOME STAYS

 If our homes tell the stories of the people who have lived in them, then Hollyhocks in Herefordshire has more to tell than most.
 Sitting on the banks of the River Arrow in the enchanting village of Eardisland, this half-timbered longhouse dates back to before the Wars of the Roses.
 Indeed, the red roses found on the beam in the dining room were painted by the 12 knights who slept at the house the night before they fought at the Battle of Mortimer’s Cross in 1461.